HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/domaindrivendesignwebshop/0domaindrivendesignintro.md

 ## Conclusion

-I have to let go of some old manners about application design.
+I have to adopt some new manners about application design.

 Most importantly:
 - look for the minimum amount of relations (keep it simple)
 - go for eventual consistency in persistance, instead of a single source of truth (loose coupling)